ChuaCheowHuan/reinforcement_learning/README.md

 (Duel DDQN with PER) implementation in tensorflow.
 CartPole-v0 is used as the discrete environment. [writeup](https://chuacheowhuan.github.io/Duel_DDQN_with_PER/)

-5) A3C discrete with N-step targets (missing terms are treated as zero) [code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_disc_miss.ipynb)
+5) Asynchronous Advantage Actor Critic (A3C) discrete with N-step targets (missing terms are treated as zero) [code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_disc_miss.ipynb)

 >A3C (Asynchronous Advantage Actor Critic) implementation with Tensorflow.
 This is a multi-threaded version.
 CartPole-v0 is used as the